d3/d3-shape/README.md

 <a name="curve_areaStart" href="#curve_areaStart">#</a> <i>curve</i>.<b>areaStart</b>()

 Indicates the start of a new area segment.
 Each area segment consists of exactly two [line segments](#curve_lineStart): the topline, followed by the baseline, with the baseline points in reverse order.
-Note: this method need not be implemented by closed curves, such as <a href="#linearClosed">linearClosed</a>.

 <a name="curve_areaEnd" href="#curve_areaEnd">#</a> <i>curve</i>.<b>areaEnd</b>()

 Indicates the end of the current area segment.
-Note: this method need not be implemented by closed curves, such as <a href="#linearClosed">linearClosed</a>.

 <a name="curve_lineStart" href="#curve_lineStart">#</a> <i>curve</i>.<b>lineStart</b>()